KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/roadmap.md

 It is planned to have a short series of YouTube videos explaining and demonstrating new features and their uses.

 ### MQTT analysis and integration
 We are going to add the possibility to use MQTT in our sending devices.
-Ideally, the KOLIBRI Cloud backend shall be able to accept and communicate with MQTT.
+Ideally, the PressureSuite Cloud backend shall be able to accept and communicate with MQTT.

 ### Export of multiple channels into ONE Excel/CSV file
 Export of multiple channels into ONE Excel/CSV file.